pombredanne/https-github.com-z88dk-z88dk.wiki-/Library-in-Depth.md

 Each source directory is structured to contain **list files** listing all source files, a **z80 directory** containing the asm source code, and a **c directory** containing preamble code for the C interface that gathers parameters from the stack and jumps into the asm implementation.

 While a large portion of the library will use an 8080 subset of the instruction set, the library is written to be as compact and fast as reasonable and does use all z80 features, including the EXX set when appropriate.
 This does cause problems for some targets and the solution that will be supplied in z88dk is to offer alternate implementations for some functions in a subdirectory other than z80.
 But those alternate implementations are not present at this time so if your target cannot allow use of the EXX set, you will have to either supply alternate implementations for affected functions or you will have to exclude some of the functions from your target's library.
-If you have such a difficult target it's probably best to inquire about porting in the [[http://www.z88dk.org/forum/forums.php|z88dk forums]].
+If you have such a difficult target it's probably best to inquire about porting in the [forum](http://www.z88dk.org/forum/forums.php).

 Next it's time to list what is in your target's C library.
 Three files have already been provided in **z88dk/libsrc/_DEVELOPMENT/target/temp/library** that include all of the C library minus target-specific code.
 For example, the file "temp_sccz80.lst" contains this: